Starting a blog and growing an audience is still the best way to earn money in the long term.

 No one can argue with that.
 WPBeginner started as a simple blog in 2009, and now it has been an 8-figure company for multiple years now.

 But blogging is getting harder due to the increased competition.
-Start your blog wrong, and it’ll cost you more time till you make it profitable.
+Start your blog wrong, and it’ll cost you more time until you make it profitable.

 Have you ever wondered if there are a few essentials you need to absolutely know before starting blogging, so you can save time and kick-start your blogging journey?